Illustrated by John Mantha; published by Kids Can Press.

-• Information Book Award, Honour Book, Children’s Literature Roundtable of Canada
+• Information Book Award, Honour Book, Children’s Literature Roundtables of Canada

 • Best Books for 2007, Resource Links